nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 > Given a set of positive numbers, find if we can partition it into two subsets such that the sum of elements in both subsets is equal.

 This problem follows the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b>.
-A basic <b>brute-force</b> solution could be to try all combinations of partitioning the given numbers into two sets to see if any pair of sets has an equal sum.
+A basic <b>brute-force</b> solutionMimicPQ could be to try all combinations of partitioning the given numbers into two sets to see if any pair of sets has an equal sum.

 Assume that `S` represents the total sum of all the given numbers.
 Then the two equal subsets must have a sum equal to `S/2`.
 This essentially transforms our problem to: <i>"Find a subset of the given numbers that has a total sum of `S/2`"</i>.